 Getting vaccinated does not need to be a stressful process.
-Here is an overview of what you can expect throughout the COVID-19 vaccination process, how you can make it smooth and stress-free, and how to stay safe until you are fully vaccinated.
+Here is an overview of what you can expect during the COVID-19 vaccination process, how you can make it smooth and stress-free, and how to stay safe until you are fully vaccinated.
 You can also get the facts on common side effects of the vaccine.

 Know the vaccine appointment basics

 - The COVID-19 vaccine is safe, effective, and free for all.
 An ID or insurance is not required to get vaccinated.

 - Some vaccination sites may require vaccine recipients ages 12 to 17 to be accompanied by a parent or legal guardian.

 - Postpone your appointment if you don't feel well, have COVID-19, were exposed to COVID-19, or received monoclonal antibodies or convalescent plasma treatment for COVID-19 in the last 90 days.

 - You will get a COVID-19 vaccination card at your first vaccination visit.
 Keep your card in a safe place.

 - The Pfizer and Moderna vaccines require that you receive two doses, so you will need to plan for two appointments.
 The Johnson & Johnson vaccine only requires a single dose.

 - It takes two weeks after your second dose (or your single dose of Johnson & Johnson) to be fully protected, or fully vaccinated against COVID-19.